bluuueman/D2D_EdgeComputing/agent/raspberry/readme.md

-# Server for Raspberry pi
+# agent for Raspberry pi